LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/2_Program_Structure_3_Functions_and_5_Higher_Order_Functions.md

   // -> 5
   ```

-* If we write an = operator after a parameter, followed by an expression, the value of that expression will replace the argument when it is not given as in C.
+* If we write an = operator after a parameter, followed by an expression, the value of that expression will replace the argument when it is not given (default parameter as in C).